-- Parent PLUS loans are only available to parents, step-parents, and legal guardians of dependent students.
-Please see this Federal Aid resource for more information.
+- Parent PLUS loans are only available to parents, step-parents and legal guardians of dependent students.

-- A student, parent or guardian must be U.S. citizen, U.S. permanent resident, or eligible non-citizen as defined by the U.S. Department of Education.
+- The student and the parent/guardian must be a U.S. citizen, U.S. permanent resident or eligible non-citizen as defined by the U.S. Department of Education.

-- A student must enroll for at least six credits in a degree-granting program for each semester in which the PLUS loan will be received.
+- The student must enroll for at least six credits in a degree-granting program for each semester in which the PLUS loan will be received.

 How to Apply

 If you are borrowing a federal loan, you must complete a counseling session.
-If you have done loan counseling at another school, you need to do it again for UMD.
-If you have borrowed federal loans while attending UMD and you will be graduating, withdrawing, or taking a semester off from the university, you must complete an exit counseling session.
+Even if you have completed loan counseling at another school, you will need to complete it again for UMD.
+If you have borrowed federal loans while attending UMD and you will be graduating, withdrawing or taking a semester off from the university, you must complete an exit counseling session.

 Graduate Students or Professional Programs

-Grad PLUS loans require counseling too!
+Grad PLUS loans also require counseling.
 If you are a first-time graduate student or part of a professional program you need to complete counseling before receiving your loan funds.

 To receive the TEACH Grant, students must complete a new TEACH counseling session and Agreement to Serve at the beginning of each academic year before they can receive new funds.

-- Undergraduate students who have demonstrated financial need as determined by our office and who indicated an interest in Work-Study (FWS) on the FAFSA
+- Pell Grant eligible undergraduate students who have demonstrated the highest financial need as determined by the FAFSA.

-- Select 'Yes' to the FWS question on FAFSA
+- Students that selected Yes to the FWS question on the FAFSA